Nirantar:n., adj: ceaseless or continuous.

 Nirantar’s work in education involves designing, implementation and study of non-formal but structured learning processes, as well as formal education, such as school and higher education.
 We use gender and sexuality lens, which furthers the opportunities of perspective building of people involved in conceptualising, developing, and implementing educational interventions.

-- Women's Literacy, Education, and Empowerment: Includes curriculum design, developing contextual resource material, building organisation’s capacity, program support, research, and advocacy on broader issues of literacy and empowerment.
+- Women's Literacy, Education, and Empowerment: Includes curriculum design, developing contextual resource material, building organisation’s capacity, programme support, research on broader issues of literacy and empowerment.

 - Young People’s Education: After working for more than 10 years with never enrolled or early dropout Dalit, Adivasi, and Muslim girls in rural areas, we have also started working with girls from urban poor/resettlement communities who are predominantly of Dalit and Muslim identities.
 Slowly and consciously, we are also including boys in both rural-urban settings in our fold of activities.